Our Earthship Experience:

 We all know the problem… hundreds of thousands of tires fillings landfills for generations to come.
 Nobody pretends that Earthships are the sole answer, but they are a great way to put thousands of these eyesores to good use.

-We used about 1,400 tires in the construction of our Earthship.
+We used about 1,400 tires in the initial construction of our Earthship.

 The tire itself is little more than a mold to hold rammed earth in place.
 It generally takes about two wheel barrow loads of earth to fill each tire.
 Simply take the stuff that has been excavated from your site, shovel it into the tire and spend the rest of the summer swinging a sledge hammer.